-Miso soup is a Japanese comfort food -- similar to chicken noodle soup in the U.S. Eaten at breakfast, lunch or dinner, this savory soup is made with fermented soy beans and some type of grain, including gluten-containing barley.
-If you need to avoid gluten, you can find -- or make -- miso soup made with gluten-free grains.
+Miso soup is a Japanese comfort food — similar to chicken noodle soup in the U.S. Eaten at breakfast, lunch or dinner, this savory soup is made with fermented soy beans and some type of grain, meaning miso soup isn't gluten free.

-How Miso Soup Is Made
+Miso Soup Recipe

 Reading the ingredients list may also help you stay away from gluten-containing miso soup.
 Avoid any that contain wheat, barley, modified food starch, starch or flour of any kinds.
 You also want to avoid any soups that contain soy sauce, which is also a source of gluten.